ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/php/php.md

 ~]# wget http://rpms.remirepo.net/enterprise/remi-release-6.rpm && rpm -Uvh remi-release-6.rpm && rm -f remi-release-6.rpm
 ```

-### Upgrade/Downgrade
+### Install/Downgrade
-If you are upgrading or downgrading a major version of PHP you need to remove PHP from the server and then follow the install guide below.
+If you are installing or downgrading a major version of PHP you need to remove PHP from the server and then follow the install guide below.
 We can remove PHP with the command:

 We highly recommend taking a backup before running this command (See PHP Backup above)